teracow/googliser/README.md

 4. The results are parsed and all image links are extracted and saved to a list file in this sub-directory.
 Any links for **YouTube** and **Vimeo** are removed.

 5. The script then iterates through this list and downloads the first [**n**]umber of available images into this sub-directory.
 Up to **1,000** images can be requested.
-If an image is unavailable, the script skips it and continues downloading until it has obtained the required amount of images or its failure-limit is reached.
+Up to [**p**]arallel images can be downloaded at the same time.
+If an image is unavailable, the script skips it and continues downloading until it has obtained the required amount of images or its [**f**]ailures limit is reached.

 6. Lastly, a thumbnail gallery image is built using **[ImageMagick](http://www.imagemagick.org)'s montage**.